RickZeeland/WinForms_NumUpDown/README.md

 - Optional label
 - Repeat buttons
 - Arrow or +- style
+- Color properties for label, textbox and buttons

 Note that the repeat button functionality is implemented without using a Timer.